MarcoIeni/release-plz/docs/src/github-action.md

    ![actions settings](actions_settings.png)

-2. Change "Workflow permissions" to:

-   - Grant read and write permissions (needed to push the PR branch);
-   - Allow GitHub actions to create and approve pull requests (needed to create the PR).
+2. Change "Workflow permissions" to allow GitHub actions to create and approve pull requests (needed to create and update the PR).

    ![workflow permission](workflow_permissions.png)